Aurorix (Moclobemide)

 Who Should Not Take Aurorix

-Do not use if you are allergic to moclobemide or any ingredients, have severe confusion, or are taking certain medications including clomipramine, selegiline, bupropion, triptans, pethidine, tramadol, dextromethorphan, linezolid, selective serotonin reuptake inhibitors, or tricyclic antidepressants.
+Do not take Aurorix if you are allergic to moclobemide or any of its ingredients, have severe confusion, or are taking certain medications such as clomipramine, selegiline, or other antidepressants that may cause serotonin syndrome.

 Medical Conditions to Discuss

-Tell your doctor if you have liver disease, high blood pressure, personal or family history of bipolar disorder, mental illness other than depression, thyrotoxicosis, phaeochromocytoma, or rare hereditary problems of galactose intolerance.
+Discuss with your doctor if you have liver disease, high blood pressure, a history of bipolar disorder, or other mental illnesses.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant, intend to become pregnant, are breastfeeding, or intend to breastfeed.
-Your doctor will discuss the risks and benefits of using Aurorix during these times.
+Consult your doctor if you are pregnant, plan to become pregnant, or are breastfeeding, as they will discuss the risks and benefits of using Aurorix.

 Drug Interactions